giganticode/run_bug_run/README.md

   <img src="docs/logo.png">
 </p>

-> **Warning**
-> RunBugRun is in an early stage.
-The full code and data will follow in the next weeks

 ## What is RunBugRun

 RunBugRun is an [APR](http://program-repair.org/) dataset of ~450'000 executable buggy/fixed pairs of short programs taken from [IBM Project CodeNet](https://github.com/IBM/Project_CodeNet) written in 8 languages (C++, C, Python, Java, Ruby, JavaScript, Go, PHP).